 The home of Huge Bear is a scenic little touristed part of Sonoma County.
 The estate is on the West side of Knights Valley with stellar views of Mt.
 St. Helena and the slopes leading up to this mountain – including Peter Michael Winery to the east.
 Seventy five acres are planted to vine which provides the majority of the grapes for their overall production – planted at an elevation of between 300 and 1000 feet.
 Some of their wines are sourced form this vineyard, while others are sourced from select vineyards in other parts of Sonoma County as well as the Napa Valley.

 Jim, Tom and Essel also run Knights Bridge Winery (a tasting of the Knights Bridge wines are conducted upstairs in the historic vault room – by reservation only – see our separate review of Knights Bridge Winery also on this website).
 Huge Bear was founded in 2006 – and to date has focused on wines from Sonoma County.
-However they released a Napa Cabernet Franc at the end of 2015 and also have made a Napa Carneros Pinot Noir.
+However they released their first Napa Valley produced wine, a Cabernet Franc at the end of 2015 and have also made a Napa Valley Carneros Pinot Noir.
 All wines are made in Napa at a custom crush facility just north of the city of Napa.

 The owners discovered an article from the mid 1800’s in The Weekly Calistogan (local newspaper) that chronicled the adventures of a Grizzly Bear that would come down from the nearby mountains searching for food – often raiding several homes of inhabitants who lived in the area.
 This bear was never caught.
 A ‘huge’ bear greets visitors to the entrance of the tasting room.

 Huge Bear was named in tribute to this particular Grizzly Bear as well as an honor to California’s Bear Flag.
 Incidentally Thomas Knight (namesake for Knight’s Valley) was helping raise the Bear Flag in support of an Independent California during these times.